prabhuomkar/pytorch-cpp/README.md

     docker-compose build --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g)
     ```
     > **_Note_**:
     > When you run the Docker container, the host repo directory is mounted as a volume in the Docker container in order to cache build and downloaded dependency files so that it is not necessary to rebuild or redownload everything when a container is restarted.
-In order to have correct file permissions it is necessary to provide your user and group ids as build arguments when building the image.
+In order to have correct file permissions it is necessary to provide your user and group ids as build arguments when building the image on Linux.
 2. Now start the container and build the tutorials using:
     ```bash
     docker-compose run --rm pytorch-cpp